Explore our collections below or download the list here.

 This collection chiefly concerns Ledbetter’s political career, with the bulk of materials documenting state legislative sessions of 1967-1977.

-This collection contains personal letters, post cards, and telegrams from Harry J. Lemley, Jr., to his family in Hope, Arkansas.
+This collection contains personal letters, postcards, and telegrams from Harry J. Lemley, Jr., to his family in Hope, Arkansas.
 Most items were written between 1944 June and 1945 September when Lemley served as an Executive Officer, VI Corps Artillery.
 The letters describe Lemley’s daily life and personal experiences as an officer in the European Theater of Operations during World War II.
 After the war, he stayed in the military until his retirement in 1971.

 Letters received and scrapbook compiled by Judge Harry J. Lemley during the Little Rock School Crisis

-Printed material and correspondence relating to activities of local activist, Jim Lendall.
+Printed material and correspondence relating to activities of a local activist, Jim Lendall.
 Printed material includes organizational newsletters, memos and handbooks; selective service regulations; anti-war leaflets, pamphlets, broadsides, and decals; and “underground” newspapers.

 This collection contains correspondence, books, periodicals, newspaper clippings, microfilm, photographs, videos, memorabilia, and digital media collected and created by the project, Life Interrupted: The Japanese American Experience in World War II Arkansas, concerning the incarceration of Japanese and Japanese Americans at Rohwer Relocation Center (Desha County) and Jerome Relocation Center (Drew and Chicot Counties) in Arkansas, and includes the project’s administrative files, research files, audiovisual materials from the conference, “Camp Connections: A Conversation about Civil Rights and Social Justice in Arkansas,” (2004), footage for the documentary, Time of Fear (2005), and donations received from individuals concerning Japanese American internment.